How do you feel about using technology to help manage health? Take our survey here.

 Immunotherapy

 Immunotherapy is a cancer treatment that uses the body's immune system to fight cancer cells.
-This type of treatment shows promise for MCC, mainly if it has spread to other body parts.5
+This type of treatment may be used for certain forms of advanced or metastatic (has spread to other parts of the body) MCC.
+Immune checkpoint inhibitors are a form of immunotherapy.5

 Immune checkpoint inhibitors